-Large-scale dice manufacturers use plastic injection molding to produce many batches of dice at once, and then normally employ some form of tumbler to polish the ink off the faces and smooth out the surfaces.
+Large-scale dice manufacturers often use plastic injection molding to produce many batches of dice at once, and then normally employ some form of tumbler to polish the ink off the faces and smooth out the surfaces.
 As such, they are able to produce a high volume of dice at once to sell at a lower cost.
-These are most of the big name-brand dice suppliers you’ll find when looking to buy a set of dice.

-Hobby dicemakers (such as CatMage Dice!) either don’t have access to the same materials and production equipment that manufacturing companies do, or choose not to use such mass-production methods.
+Smaller dicemakers (such as CatMage Dice!) normally don’t have access to the same materials and production equipment that manufacturing companies do.
 Our dice are handcast with resin in individual molds, each face inked one at a time, and the faces sanded/polished to maintain the die’s sharp edges without putting them in a tumbler.

 Artisanal dicemakers’ prices are a combination of experience, small-scale production methods, cost of materials, time and labor spent working on each set.
 You are purchasing pieces of artwork from an artist that also serve a functional purpose, and we thank you for your support!

 What are your shipping, turnaround, and return policies?

 I ship internationally from Canada using Canada Post, and will provide you with a tracking number for your order once it’s shipped.
 Buyer is responsible for any customs or import fees collected by their country on delivery for goods being shipped from another country.
 Your dice will be packaged in a cardboard box mailer with shredded paper padding to keep them safe during transit so they don’t get chipped or cracked.

 Orders for auction sets are normally shipped in 1-2 business days once paid for.
 Custom commissions are worked on based on the order of the waitlist: once you’ve reached the top of the list and placed your order, expect about 1-2 weeks to produce and ship your dice depending on how many rounds of revisions are needed.